softwaresaved/recipy-test/prototypes/package-scripts/Scripts.md

 ## Overview

-A set of small scripts have been written to invoke every input and output function logged by the current release of recipy, in addition to `scikit-image` and `pillow` even though, as noted earlier, these are currently commented out.
+A set of small scripts have been written to invoke every input and output function logged by the current release of recipy, in addition to `scikit-image` even though, as noted earlier, these are currently commented out.
 These were written so that I'd have code that can be evolved into automated tests.

 gdal